ruslo/CGold/docs/overview/cmake-can.rst

 .. image:: /overview/images/native-build.png
   :align: center

-What you will do if you want to add new target/source files?
-You have to add them to every tool you use:
+What you will do if you want to add new ``bar.cpp`` source file?
+You have to add it to every tool you use:

 .. image:: /overview/images/native-build-add.png
   :align: center

 To keep the environment consistent you have to do the similar update several times.
-And the most important thing is that you have to do it **manually**.
+And the most important thing is that you have to do it **manually** (arrow marked with a red color on the diagram in this case).
 Of course such approach is error prone and not flexible.

 .. _cmake generate native build tool:

-CMake solve this design flaw by adding extra step in development process.
+CMake solve this design flaw by adding extra step to development process.
 You can describe your project in ``CMakeLists.txt`` file and use :ref:`CMake <CMake>` to generate tools you currently interested in using cross-platform :ref:`CMake <CMake>` code:

 .. image:: /overview/images/generate-native-files.png
   :align: center

-Same action - adding new target/file, will be done in **one step** now:
+Same action - adding new ``bar.cpp`` file, will be done in **one step** now:

 .. image:: /overview/images/generate-native-files-add.png
   :align: center

 .. _keep using your favorite tools:

-Note that the right part of the diagram **was not changed**.
+Note that the bottom part of the diagram **was not changed**.
 I.e. you still can keep using your favorite tools like ``Visual Studio/msbuild``, ``Xcode/xcodebuild`` and ``Makefile/make``!

 .. seealso::